stevedonovan/llib/readme.md

     );
 ```

 This uses llib's JSON support, which works very naturally with values.
+(If you find
+these shorthand macros clobbering your stuff, then define `LLIB_NO_VALUE_ABBREV`
-And JSON itself is a
+before including '<llib/json.h>'. )  JSON itself is a
 great notation to express dynamic data structures (although many people find the
 _ad-hoc_ part less of a solution and more of a problem):